Search Course IDs and descriptions for:

-- Correctly use, understand and write all combinatoric, probability and algebraic symbolic forms and
+- Use all combinatoric, probability and algebraic symbolic forms and

-- Clearly demonstrate the organized, logical steps taken to arrive at the solution.
+- Clearly demonstrate, in writing, the organized, logical steps taken to arrive at the solution.

-- Solve systems of linear equations using matrix techniques and interpret the results for application
+- Solve systems of linear equations using matrix techniques, interpret the results for application

 - Perform operations with matrices: addition and multiplication.